|

 model-beautiful newcomer Natasha Henstridge.
 The concept is that the

-creature was made by scientists based on alien DNA, a basis which the
+creature was made by scientists based on alien DNA, a premise the

-filmmakers believe enables them to disregard all logic.
+filmmakers seem to believe enables them to disregard all logic.
 Naturally, it's

 all about instincts and reproduction for the creature.
 And since it's